-The research in the Department is comparable to that in reputed universities worldwide on the discipline of Building Environment, as evidenced by the research output of a notable international ranking organisation.
-The expertise of BSE academic staff spans a wide range of areas, including aspects of sustainability; building energy, heating, ventilation and air-conditioning systems; fire and safety engineering; electrical technology; public health; indoor environmental engineering; architectural engineering; computer-aided design and facilities management.
+The research in the Department is comparable to that at the most highly reputed universities worldwide and contributing in the discipline of Architecture/Built Environment and Engineering (Civil and Structural) ranked 22 and 19 respectively by the latest QS World University Rankings.
+The expertise of BSE academic staff spans a wide range of disciplines, including aspects of sustainability; building energy, heating, ventilation and air-conditioning systems; fire and safety engineering; electrical technology; public health; indoor environmental engineering; architectural engineering; computer-aided design and facilities management.

 A full range of facilities and equipment are available in the Department of Building Services Engineering (BSE) to support teaching, research and consultancy work.
 The specialist facilities include the following.

 This lab is equipped with all essential and advanced equipment for the study and measurement of sound and vibration (both indoor and outdoor).
 There is an acoustics testing chamber that conforms to ISO/BS/ASTM standards for testing sound transmission loss, sound absorption and machine sound power.

 The Building Energy and Automation Research Laboratory facilitates research on building energy efficiency and the use of modern IT/computing technologies to improve building energy performance.
 It has developed a building system online performance simulation platform and a building automation control and diagnosis strategy online test platform, in addition to various tools for building performance diagnosis and optimisation.
 Developing and managing a centralised energy monitoring and assessment platform to monitor and control the energy performance of PolyU’s campus buildings, the lab also helps many local developers and building owners to develop optimal and energy-efficient control strategies and optimised control instrumentation solutions to improve the energy efficiency of their buildings.